seelabutk/substrate-ospray-studio/README.md

 6. Install Substrate with `pip install seelabutk-substrate`.

 7. Define the configuration for Substrate.
-This can be done by creating a file called `substrate.config.yaml` in your working directory.
-An example config that will load a simple demo is included with this repo.
+This can be done by opening the file called `substrate.config.yaml` in your cloned repository.
 For more information on the full options available to you, please see the [configuration API](https://github.com/seelabutk/substrate/blob/main/api/substrate.config.yaml).

-8. Run the following command to deploy your RaaS to AWS:
+8. Run the following command to deploy your RaaS to AWS - Make sure you run this command FROM the directory of your repo!

     ```substrate ospray_studio start```